richardforth/taskfile/taskfile_with_dotenv_file/README.md

 Endpoint is: testing123.com
 ```

-I disallow committing .env files to GitHub, nut it contains the following (non-sensitive) value:
+I disallow committing .env files to GitHub, but it contains the following (non-sensitive) value:

 ```bash
 ENDPOINT=testing123.com